SFDO-Community-Sprints/OmbudsmanCloudCareSprints/README.md

   • Web to Lead form that allows family to input information about their sailor, who probably hasn't yet been created in Salesforce.

-  • Further development of reports an dashboards for ombudsman use and reporting to Command Leadership and central Ombudsman Registry.
+  • Further development of reports and dashboards for ombudsman use and reporting to Command Leadership and central Ombudsman Registry.

   • Solution (has to be 100% free) for customer satisfaction survey and the like.

+  • Case and Lead Lifecycle reports and dashboards

+  • Impact Data Strategy (tools, design, collection, repository)

 ### Use Considerations
 This app is being developed for a very particular “market”: Ombudsman groups supporting Navy commands.
 In the current form we have made the specific design decision that this will be a Navy-specific app (hence the Sailor__c object) rather than generalizing out to other services.
 Should the need and/or interest arise from ombudsman-equivalents in the other US services, we foresee creating service-specific products instead of trying to abstract or generalize the current product.
 That will allow the terminology and other design decisions to be service-specific.